Every year, it seems like customer expectations increase and tolerance levels decrease.

 As companies look to improve the customer experience, the two most popular solutions for enhancing workforce performance in contact centers are agent assist and real-time guidance.
 However, there are key differences that you should know.

-Agent assist is software that provides information to contact center agents during customer interactions.
+First, what is agent assist?
+It’s software that provides information to contact center agents during customer interactions.
 It listens for key phrases and provides information from a company’s knowledge base to assist agents in handling customer calls.
+This can be helpful, but it doesn’t capture the whole picture.

 What Is Real-time Guidance?